retooth2/xenharmlib/doc/quickstart.rst

     EDOPitchScale([0, 2, 4], 24-EDO)

 Scales in periodic tunings can be rotated upwards and downwards.
-On upwards rotation the lowest pitch will get transposed by the tuning's equivalency interval until it surpasses the highest pitch of the scale.
+On upward rotation the lowest pitch will get transposed by the tuning's equivalency interval until it surpasses the highest pitch of the scale.
 On downwards rotation vice versa: The highest pitch is transposed downwards until it is below the lowest pitch.